Who is the best Acupuncturist in New York City?

 While I worked in China and through my postgraduate training I developed a specialties in a few specific areas.

-- Treating and managing chronic pain: shoulder and neck pain, frozen shoulder, migraine, sinus headaches, back pain, sciatica, knee pain
+* Chronic Pain and Arthritis: shoulder and neck pain, frozen shoulder, migraine, sinus headaches, back pain, sciatica, knee pain

 3. Do you like their bedside manner?